dteviot/dteviot.github.io/Projects/webToEpub_FAQ.md

 1. Install from Source, using the [instructions here](https://github.com/dteviot/WebToEpub#how-to-install-from-source)
 2. Copy the file "Template.js" in the folder plugin/js/parsers.
 3. Rename the copied file, based on the site you want to parse.
-4. Add link to the new parser to popup.html.
+4. Add link to the new file to popup.html.
 5. Text replace "Template" in the file with the new Parser name.
 6. Uncomment the functions of the template you need, modifying the sample implementations as required.

-ToDo: provide worked example of creating a new parser.
+Refer to [Customizing the Template Parser for a new Web Site](webToEpub_CustomizingParserTemplate.html) for a worked example

 <h2 id="code-structure">Structure of WebToEpub code?</h2>
 ToDo